 In its decision, the first tier tribunal accepted that Roper was unable to work because of his illness and did not have the means to pay his tax deficits.

 But the tribunal also stated that they couldn’t understand why Roper failed to implement a payment plan for his tax after filing his returns online.

 “There would appear to be no reason why either he or his appointed representative, his wife, could not have contacted HMRC to arrange a method of paying the outstanding tax over a suitable period of time,” tribunal judge Michael Connell said.

 Not happy with HMRC’s decision?
-Take your case to the First Tier Tax Tribunal with KinsellaTAX2014.
+Take your case to a Tribunal with KinsellaTAX2014.